techidaily/site-ai-vdieo-software/source/_posts/new-get-creative-with-zero-cost-16-best-free-video-editing-software.md

 On the other hand, if you want to work like a pro on a simple and convenient interface, download Filmora.
 It is an ideal tool for Mac and Windows with lots of great features to make your videos entertaining and meaningful.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Q2.
 How can I make a video with music and pictures for free?

 Some mobile and PC movie makers, like Filmora, Filmora, iMovie, CapCut and more, have a simple and user-friendly timeline.
 All you need to do is import your main clip on the timeline.
 Then, import your favorite music and image files you wish to add to your video.
 Now, place the audio and images below the main video clip and play the video to see the results.
 If you’re happy with the outcome, save or export the file to your mobile or PC.